Utility Features - MailMessage

 Bayesian Spam Analyzer

-Aspose.Email provides the facility of e-mail filtering using the Bayes spam analyzer.
+Aspose.Email provides email filtering using a Bayesian spam analyzer.
 It provides the SpamAnalyzer class for this purpose.
-This article shows how to train the filter to distinguish between the spam and regular emails based on the words database.
+This article shows how to train the filter to distinguish between spam and regular emails based on the words database.